 The Keychron K2 is a decent, entry-level mechanical keyboard, and it's a better choice for mobile devices than the Keychron K4 or Keychron K8 because it's smaller and lighter to carry around.
 You can get it with a few different switch types, but sadly, you can't reprogram any of its keys, which is disappointing if you're a gamer.
 Also see our recommendations for the best keyboards for writers, the best mechanical keyboards, and the best keyboards for Mac.

 The Keychron K3 and the Keychron K2 are two very similar keyboards, except the K3 has low profile switches while the K2 has normal-sized ones.
-The K3 has better ergonomics because of its lower profile.
+The K3 has better ergonomics because its lower profile makes it comfortable to type on even without a wrist rest.
 It's also available in a wider range of switch types, including optical ones.
-However, the K2 offers better typing quality and it feels better-built.
+However, the K2 offers better typing quality and feels better-built.

 The Keychron K2 is a 75% version of the Keychron K4.
 The K2 that we tested has full RGB backlighting, while the K4 has white backlighting, although you can get it with RGB backlighting as well.
 The K2 is smaller and lighter, so it's a better choice for use with mobile devices.
 However, the K4 has more switch options because it's available with LK Optical or Gateron switches, whereas the K2 is only available with Gateron switches.
 The K2 has slightly higher latency, but it shouldn't be noticeable to most people.